Quantum critical systems with dissipative boundaries: Numerical results

 \subsection{Large-time regime approaching stationary states}

-The approach to the asymptotic stationary ststes are generally controlled by the Liouvillian gap $\Delta_{\cal L}$ associated with the generator ${\cal L}$, cf. Eq.~(\ref{lindblaseq}).~\cite{BP-book,RH-book,Znidaric-15,MBBC-18,SK-20} The asymptotic stationary state is provided by the eigenstate of ${\cal L}$ with vanishing eigenvalue, $\Lambda_0=0$, while all other eigenstates have eigenvalues $\Lambda_i$ with negative real part, i.e. ${\rm Re}\,\Lambda_i<0$ for any $i>0$.
+The approach to the asymptotic stationary states are generally controlled by the Liouvillian gap $\Delta_{\cal L}$ associated with the generator ${\cal L}$, cf. Eq.~(\ref{lindblaseq}).~\cite{BP-book,RH-book,Znidaric-15,MBBC-18,SK-20}.
+The asymptotic stationary state is provided by the eigenstate of ${\cal L}$ with vanishing eigenvalue, $\Lambda_0=0$, while all other eigenstates have eigenvalues $\Lambda_i$ with negative real part, i.e. ${\rm Re}\,\Lambda_i<0$ for any $i>0$.
 The approach to the stationary state is controlled by Liouvillian gap $\Delta_{\cal L}$ which is given by the eigenvalue with the largest nonzero real part, i.e.

 As shown in Ref.~\onlinecite{RV-19}, in the case of homogenous dissipative schemes (like that in Fig.~\ref{fig:sketchhom}), the conjectured dynamic scaling, such as that in Eq.~(\ref{gcpscadiss}), describes also the approach to the asymptotic stationary states.
-For homogenous local dissipative mechanisms such as pumping or decay, $\Delta_{\cal L}$ scales as $\Delta_{\cal L} \sim 1/L$ when keeping $\gamma=uL$ fixed, analogously to the critical gap $\Delta_L\sim 1/L$ at the CQT of the Kitaev wire.
+Indeed, for homogenous local dissipative mechanisms such as pumping or decay, $\Delta_{\cal L}$ scales as $\Delta_{\cal L} \sim 1/L$ when keeping $\gamma=uL$ fixed, analogously to the critical gap $\Delta_L\sim 1/L$ at the CQT of the Kitaev wire.
 Therefore, the dynamic scaling can follow the whole dynamic process from $t=0$ to the asymptotic stationary states.
 This is supported by the data in Fig.~\ref{Gchomasy}, which show that the dynamic FSS ansatz (\ref{gcpscadiss}) describes the whole quantum dynamics from $t=0$ to the corresponding asymptotic stationary states.
+Note that Fig.~\ref{Gchomasy} reports results for fermionic wires with open boundary conditions, thus extending the evidence of dynamic FSS already reported in Refs.~\onlinecite{NRV-19,RV-19} for systems with antiperiodic boundary conditions.

 In the case of dissipative boundaries we observe another scenario, for which the approach to the stationary behavior requires a different scaling regime, characterized by much larger times, scaling as $t\sim L^3$, instead of $t\sim L$.
 This is in agreement with analytical and numerical results for quantum spin chains with baths coupled at the ends of chain~\cite{PP-08,Prosen-08,Znidaric-15,SK-20}, where the Liouvillian gap behaves as $\Delta_{\cal L} \sim L^{-3}$.
 Indeed, we find that in the large-$L$ limit